 a wild pitch.

 It seemed, in 1881, that Daily had a twentieth-century fastball and a twentieth-century curve: unfortunately, he had nineteenth-century catchers.
 Many, if not all, suffered hand injuries catching the one-armer.
 Only Deasley ever lasted 50 games for him.
 Often players from the field would volunteer to squat behind the plate for a stretch of games just to give their regular catcher a break.
-Daily ran through seven catchers in 1881 including John Kelly, loaned to the team for a game, and veterans Jackie Hayes and John Farrow.
+Daily ran through seven catchers in 1881 including John Kelly, loaned to the team for a game, and future big leaguer Jackie Hayes and veteran John Farrow.

 Daily's nasty disposition did not improve.
 A crotchety figure in nearly every start, he had to be switched to right field against Washington, on May 26, when he lost his composure with the umpire's calls.
 The ump was Ormond Butler, the old Washington manager.
 In late June, Butler reportedly intentionally took a game from Daily just to spite him.
 But Daily lashed out at more than just umpires.
 On August 4, Daily lost to Albany when he cut in front of shortstop Lou Say and muffed a ball in the ninth inning.
 In the clubhouse he threatened to kill the a baseball reporter if the play was harshly reported.